Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty: Policy Learning and Coleman's Bathtub

-The AI Act, taking a general definition of AI system (Article 3), casts a large net to ensure wide coverage of the regulations \cite{EuropeanCommission2025Guidelines}.
-Within this broad scope, modern generative AI systems pose a particular challenge due to their emergent --- not explicitly programmed --- behaviour arising from the complex interplay of their components, causing parallels to be drawn to established complex system sciences \cite{holtzmanGenerativeModelsComplex2025}.
+The AI Act, taking a general definition of AI system as any machine-based system with varying levels of autonomy that may exhibit adaptiveness after deployment and that infers how to generate outputs from its inputs (Article 3), casts a large net to ensure wide coverage of the regulations \cite{EuropeanCommission2025Guidelines}.
+Within this broad scope, modern generative AI systems pose a particular challenge due to their emergent, i.e. not explicitly programmed, behaviour arising from the complex interplay of their components, causing parallels to be drawn to established complex system sciences \cite{holtzmanGenerativeModelsComplex2025}.
 Reflecting that reality, these considerations are extended to not only the development and analysis of AI systems, but also their governance \cite{koltLessonsComplexSystems2025a}.
 To retain agility in its fundamental rights, risk-based approach in light of such unpredictable developments, the AI Act integrates into the \ac{NLF} \cite{vealeDemystifyingDraftEU2021}, setting horizontal essential requirements and delegating technical specifications to harmonised standards, implementing and delegating acts for vertical governance \cite{leydenStandardsEUAI2025}.
 However, a critical gap currently exists as the vertical, sector-specific standards required for practical implementation, to be developed by bodies such as \ac{CEN} and \ac{CENELEC}, have yet to be approved by the \ac{EU} Commission \cite{leydenStandardsEUAI2025, UpdateCENCENELECs}.

-Despite this current lack of standards, the AI Act, with provisions enabling regulatory learning such as mandatory sandboxes, reporting mandates, and regular reviews of the legislation, is intended to be a framework of future-responsive, adaptive regulation integrating both top-down enforcement and bottom-up learning \cite{schrepelAdaptiveRegulation2025,ebersTrulyRiskbasedRegulation2025}.
-In existing literature on regulatory theory and policy learning, this bi-directional information flow is described as taking place between two different levels, namely the \textit{macro} level of societal learning processes and the \textit{micro} level of individual cognitive processes~\cite{zakiConceptualisingOrganisationalPolicy2025, dunlopLearningBathtubMicro2017}.
+Despite this current lack of standards, the AI Act, with provisions enabling regulatory learning such as the mandatory establishment of regulatory sandboxes in each Member State, reporting mandates, and regular reviews of the legislation, is intended to be a framework of future-responsive, adaptive regulation integrating both top-down enforcement and bottom-up learning \cite{schrepelAdaptiveRegulation2025,ebersTrulyRiskbasedRegulation2025}.
+In the extant literature on regulatory theory and policy learning, this bi-directional information flow is described as taking place between two different levels, namely the \textit{macro} level of societal learning processes and the \textit{micro} level of individual cognitive processes~\cite{zakiConceptualisingOrganisationalPolicy2025, dunlopLearningBathtubMicro2017}.